alessiobb3b/CoinFlippingbyTelephoneFairness/README.md

 Yeah, ehm... it's written in the title.
 There is no fairness.
 When Bob yells at the phone to Alice his choise, she will always win the match.
 In the script Alice will randomically flip the coin for 11 times but if Bob obtains at least 5 point, instead of flipping the coin, Alice will just say to Bob the side chosen by Alice.
-Unluckily Bob will never win... poor Bob.
+Unluckily, Bob will never win... poor Bob.

 ## Blum-Fairness